-The base manifold is assumed to be compact and K\"ahler, denoted by $X$.
-For a principal bundle, $\bP$, we use $\ad\bP$ for the associated bundle of Lie algebras, $\ad\bP=\bP\times_{\ad}\fg$.
-We denote by $\Omega^p_X$ the sheaf of holomorphic $p$-forms on $X$.
-We use $A^{p,q}$ to denote the global sections of the sheaf $\scA^{p,q}$ of complex differential forms of type $(p,q)$.
+The base manifold $X$ is assumed to be compact and complex.
+For a holomorphic principal bundle, $\bP$, we denote by $\ad \bP$ its associated bundle of Lie algebras, $\ad \bP=\bP\times_{\ad}\fg$.
+We denote by $\Omega^p_X$ the sheaf of holomorphic $p$-forms on $X$, and by $A^{p,q}$ the global sections of the sheaf $\scA^{p,q}$ of complex differential forms of type $(p,q)$.